 Even some of the best resignation stories can end with an old manager coming into the picture later as a necessary reference, a future manager, or a network contact.

 How to find your next job

-The important thing now is look forward – and towards your next role, and to succeeding in the first few months of a job.
+The important thing now is to look forward – and towards your next role, and to succeed in the first few months of a job.

 Receive free advice to help give you a competitive edge in your career.